Dremet/tsu_analyzer/README.md

 Check [Saver.py](/src/tsu_analyzer/db/Saver.py) for the main logic of reading the file and saving them to the database.

-## Config
+## Config / Setup

 Create a .env file and define this variable:
 TSU_HOTLAPPING_POSTGRES_URL=postgresql://user:password@host/database

 Obviously, you can change the variable name when you change it in the scripts as well.

 In order to run this, you need to have a database with a "tsu" schema, run alembic migrations and then run models.py.

+Some commands to get you up and running quickly (assuming you have pdm and python installed):
+- `pdm run alembic upgrade head` to apply db migrations
+- `pdm run alembic revision --autogenerate -m "description what changed int he models"` to generate a alembic migration after you made changes to a model
+- `pdm run python src/tsu_analyzer/db/Saver.py` to run the script

 ## Thanks!